thbrown/softball-scorer/README.md

 8. `sudo nano $(ls /etc/postgresql/*/main/postgresql.conf)`
    Under `CONNECTIONS AND AUTHENTICATION` Uncomment and change `listen_addresses = 'localhost'` to `listen_addresses = '*'`
 9. `sudo service postgresql restart`
-10. Update/Create ./src-svr/config.js with Postgres server info (see ./src-svr/config-template.js)
+10. Update/Create ./src-srv/config.js with Postgres server info (see ./src-srv/config-template.js)
 11. Update your firewall rules to allow traffic on 5432 (or whatever port) if you'd like to connect remotely `1.2.3.4/32` `tcp:5432`

 #### Windows

+1. Install Postgres and run the Windows installer (https://www.postgresql.org/download/).
+2. Open pgAdmin (tested on version 4).
+3. Set a personal password (if opening for the first time).
+4. Create a new database.
+5. Right click the new db, and then click `Restore...`.
+6. Navigate to the schema backup `/scheam.backup`.
+7. Update the `/src-srv/config.js` to contain your new db's info.
+Copy the config file from the template (`/src-srv/config.template.js`) if it does not yet exist.

-Use WSL + Ubuntu and refer to Linux instructions
+Alternatively use WSL and follow the Linux instructions.

 ### Nginx